HD013/California-SDM-proto-Shiny/README.md

 <br>

-If you have any questions, comments or suggestions for improvement - Please reach out and drop me a line.
+If you have any questions, comments or suggestions for improvement - Please reach out, and drop me a line.

 <br>